-Tim frequently advises and represents large commercial concerns facing investigation by the FCA, SFO, HMRC, Trading Standards and other financial regulators.
-In 2012 Tim was seconded to a “Technical Specialist” role at the Legal Review Team in the FCA Enforcement Division and subsequently led FCA enforcement activity against banks, hedge funds, investment houses, retail financial services firms and senior managers giving him a good knowledge of FCA principles, rules, powers and processes.
-He is an editor of the Lexis Nexis Encyclopaedia of Financial Services Law.
+Tim frequently advises and represents large commercial concerns and their officers facing investigation by the FCA, SFO, HMRC, Trading Standards, FRC, The Pensions Regulator and other financial regulators.
+In 2012 he was seconded to a “Technical Specialist” role in the FCA Enforcement Division and subsequently led FCA enforcement activity against banks, hedge funds, investment houses, retail financial services firms and senior managers giving him an excellent knowledge of FCA principles, rules, powers and processes.

 Recent business crime instructions include the following:

 TPR v S Ltd and others 2018

 Precedent setting prosecution by the Pensions Regulator for unauthorised access to automatic enrolment data contrary to the Computer Misuse Act.